Totchinuko/apiconan.totchinuko.fr/patches/redux.2.1.x.md

 ### POI
 - Renamed Permission `Manage Notice Board` to `Manage Player Content`
 - Swapped Vanilla Admin Access to access people's POI to the Manage Player Content Permission

+## 2.1.63
+### Chat Commands
+- Modified `/stat` to only allow editing of stats that are player modifiable, instead of every modifiable stats.